Published: May 6, 2021

-Additionally, you can ingrate a certain AI software into your app for it to analyze the data and make assumptions on whether or not something is off, recommend making doctor appointments, etc.
+Additionally, you can ingrate a certain AI software into your app for it to analyze data and make assumptions on whether or not something is off, recommend making doctor appointments, etc.

 However, these forums should be regulated and curated by medical specialists so users don’t give harmful advice.

-It might be a good idea to organize educational lectures, speeches, or discussions to increase awareness right on these forums.
+It might also be a good idea to organize educational lectures, speeches, or discussions to increase awareness right on these forums.

-You can place an “Urgent help” button somewhere on the screen, add a separate screen for all contact information, and offer users to upload the contacts to their phone contacts list.
+To help women in emergency cases like sudden or premature labor, pains during pregnancy, severe vaginal bleeding, and other urgent health issues that require immediate medical help, you can place an “Urgent help” button somewhere on the screen, add a separate screen for all the contact information, and offer users to upload the contacts to their phone contacts list.

-Push-notifications can be really useful in a variety of ways if organized correctly.
+Push notifications can be really useful in a variety of ways if organized correctly.

-You can add push-notifications to:
+You can add push notifications to:

-If you’d like to enable physical indicators measuring (heart rate, activities like daily steps or running, weight) and transfer the data into your app, you can offer users to connect their BLE devices (fitness bands, smart scales, etc.) with the app.
+If you’d like to enable physical indicators measuring (heart rate, activities like daily steps or running, weight) and transfer the data into your app, you can offer users to connect their BLE devices (fitness bands, smart scales, etc.) to the app.